Ericc99/MuCSL_ARP/README.md

 - ESP32 IDF Clients
 - EMQX MQTT Message Server
 - Control program for other peripheral components, including RoboArm and Motor for Spin-table

+## Future Plans

+<u>2025-01-03</u>
+Happy new year.

+The platform will soon be transfered to ROS2 environment, as it can provide strong support for such robotic projects.

+The transition will not be quite smooth but I surly hope it can be done before Mid January 2025.